Strengthened account security through a seamless multi-factor authentication workflow

 Iterative design

-Method: Internal design reviews with the PM, BA, and developers
+Method: Internal design reviews with the product manager, business analyst, and developers

 Approach: High-fidelity mockups → Interaction flows → Iterative refinements

-I created several flow variations exploring when and how MFA should appear after login, how users select their preferred method and how fallback options could be introduced.
+I created several flow variations exploring when and how multi-factor authentication should appear after login, how users select their preferred method and how fallback options could be introduced.

-Through internal reviews with the PM, BA and developers, we refined the flow to account for key constraints:
+Through the reviews, we refined the flow to account for key constraints:

 Adjusting messaging for iOS and Android, due to differences in setting up authenticator applications

-Allowing the client to choose which MFA methods to offer
+Allowing the client to choose which multi-factor authentication methods to offer

 Defining a clear reset path for users who lose access to their authenticator application